kakedev/GlyphGenerator/README.md

 #### **Pixels panel**
-+ Clicking or holding and draging your mouse on the blocks will turn them on or off.
++ *Clicking* or *holding and moving* your mouse on the blocks will turn them on or off.